Wells Fargo Reports Record Quarterly Net Income

 Net Interest Income

-Mortgage banking noninterest income was $2.8 billion, down $86 million from second quarter 2012, on $139 billion of originations, compared with $131 billion of originations in second quarter.
-During the third quarter, the Company retained on balance sheet 1-4 family conforming first mortgage loans, forgoing approximately $200 million of fee revenue that could have been generated had the loans been originated for sale during the quarter along with other agency conforming loan production.
-The Company provided $462 million for mortgage loan repurchase losses, compared with $669 million in second quarter (included in net gains from mortgage loan origination/sales activities).
-Net mortgage servicing rights (MSRs) results were $142 million, compared with $377 million in second quarter due to MSR valuation adjustments made in the third quarter for increased servicing and foreclosure costs.
-The ratio of MSRs to related loans serviced for others was at a historical low of 63 basis points and the average note rate on the servicing portfolio was 4.87 percent.
-The unclosed pipeline at September 30, 2012 was $97 billion, compared with $102 billion at June 30, 2012.
+Mortgage banking noninterest income was $2.8 billion, down $274 million from fourth quarter 2012.
+During the first quarter, the Company retained on balance sheet 1-4 family conforming first mortgage loans of $3.4 billion, forgoing approximately $112 million of revenue that could have been generated had the loans been originated for sale during the quarter along with other agency conforming loan production.
+The Company provided $309 million for mortgage loan repurchase losses, compared with $379 million in fourth quarter 2012 (included in net gains from mortgage loan origination/sales activities).
+Net mortgage servicing rights (MSRs) results were $129 million, down from $220 million in fourth quarter 2012, due primarily to MSR valuation adjustments made in the first quarter for the impact of improving housing prices on estimated prepayment speeds.

 Change from prior quarter: